When it come to the question of if you should be using sex lube. The answer is yes!

 Sexual lubrication products are nothing to be ashamed of or intimidated by.

 In fact, once you've tried the right one, it might very well become a mainstay in your sex life.
-For example, Premium Water Lube from Promescent is a pH-balanced formula and makes a great addition to any bedroom.
+For example, Premium Water Lube from Promescent is pH-balanced and makes a great addition to any bedroom.

 The truth of the matter is that lube can be a great addition to just about any sexual endeavor you can dream up.